Flank Steak vs Skirt Steak

 uncooked marinated flank steak and skirt steak on a wood cutting board

-• Grilling: While we prefer to grill outside using hardwood lump charcoal, skirt and flank steak will still taste great off of a gas grill or even on a cast iron grill on the stove in your kitchen.
+• Grilling: While we prefer to grill outside using hardwood lump charcoal, skirt, and flank steak will still taste great off of a gas grill or even on a cast iron grill on the stove in your kitchen.
 Preheat the grill to medium-high.
 Cook steak for approximately 10-12 minutes per side or until the internal temperature is at your desired doneness.

-• Stovetop: Using either a cast iron skillet or indoor grill will yield the best results for stove-top cooking, but it’s important to heat the pan up prior to cooking the steak over a medium-high flame or setting.
+• Stovetop: Using either a cast iron skillet or indoor grill will yield the best results for stove-top cooking, but it’s important to heat the pan up before cooking the steak over a medium-high flame or setting.
 This will allow for a nice sear on the outside, cooking both sides for about 4 minutes each and until the internal temperature is at your desired doneness.

 • Broil: Position an oven rack about 5-6 inches from the broiler unit, and preheat the broiler.
 Place your steak on a sheet pan with a rack while the oven heats up.
 When ready, turn the oven to broil and place the sheet pan in, checking on the steak after five minutes.
-Once the top side has caramelized and is bubbling a bit, turn the steak over for another 5-7 minutes, or until the internal temperature is at your desired doneness.
+Once the top side has caramelized and is bubbling a bit, turn the steak over for another 5-7 minutes or until the internal temperature is at your desired doneness.

 • Stir-Fry: This will be the quickest way to cook the steak since you will cut it into smaller pieces, cutting against the grain to ensure the bite-size pieces are tender.
 Make sure the wok or skillet is fully heated on medium-high heat by splashing a few drops of water, which should dance on the surface before turning to steam.
 Add a splash of neutral oil and then your cut-up steak, keeping it moving about in the pan so nothing burns.
-After 5-7 minutes you can add your other ingredients as this will cool the pan down a bit, allowing the interior of your steak to reach the internal temperature for your desired doneness without further scorching the outside.
+After 5-7 minutes, you can add your other ingredients, as this will cool the pan down a bit, allowing the interior of your steak to reach the internal temperature for your desired doneness without further scorching the outside.

 cooked flank steak and skirt steak on a wood cutting board